 - On line 55, we are using the hik distance method, or histogram intersection distance, as it has been experimentally shown to out perform other distance metrics for AlexNet descriptors. - On line 56, we are using the output generated during step 2c.
 This file will be updated during incremental updates, along with the configured DescriptorSet. - On line 58, we are choosing not to use a pre-computed HashIndex.
 This means that a LinearHashIndex will be created and used at query time.
-Other implementations in the future may incorporate live-reload functionality. - be created and used at query time.
-Other implementations in the future may incorporate live-reload functionality. - We listed LSHNearestNeighborIndex implementation's only model file on line 56 and will be updated via the bin/scripts/compute_hash_codes.py
+Other implementations in the future may incorporate live-reload functionality. - On line 61, we are telling the LSHNearestNeighborIndex to reload its implementation-specific model files when it detects - We listed LSHNearestNeighborIndex implementation's only model file on line 56 and will be updated via the bin/scripts/compute_hash_codes.py - On line 72, we are telling the implementation to make sure it does not write to any of its resources.